 Through Shamsul's involvement in communities working with disabled people for over 12 years in the UK, he has developed an interest in the field of disability, ethnicity and social policy.
 He has worked both at a grass-roots level, as well as in an academic context.
-His grass-roots work includes action research and community development work for organizations including Tower Hamlets Health Strategy Group (now Social Action for Health), MIND and seeAbility (formerly the Royal School for the Blind).
-Shamsul has also conducted academic research at London Guildhall University and the London School of Economics, where he completed a three year research project which investigated policy issues on social inclusion of visually impaired people from minority ethnic communities.
-Shamsul has also worked for a local authority as a Strategy and Commissioning Officer – developing and commissioning services for people with sensory impairment.
-At the University, Shamsul teaches both undergraduate and postgraduate courses.
-His responsibilities include being the module leader for Human Rights, Social Justice and Diversity, Current Issues in Disability, Social Structures and Policies (co-leader) and the placement module for Community Development and Leadership students.
+His grass-roots work includes action research and community development work for organisations including Tower Hamlets Health Strategy Group (now Social Action for Health), MIND and seeAbility (formerly the Royal School for the Blind).

+From 2002 to 2006, Shamsul worked as a researcher at the London School of Economics (LSE) where he investigated policy issues relating to social inclusion of visually impaired people from minority ethnic communities.
+Shamsul has also worked for a local authority as a Strategy and Commissioning Officer – developing and commissioning services for people with sensory impairments.
+At the University, Shamsul teaches on both undergraduate and postgraduate courses.
+His responsibilities include being the module leader for Human Rights, Social Justice and Diversity, Current Issues in Disability, Perspectives of Ageing, Social Structures and Policies and the Placement module for the Community Development and Leadership BSc (Hons) course.

 Shamsul is currently the Co-Director of the International Centre for Community Development (ICCD).

 Alam, S and Garrett, M (1996) "Just keep taking the pills…" in Health Matters, Issue 26, 1996

 Alam, S and Garrett, M (1996) "Ignorance equals Waste" in Prescribing in Practice, July 1996

 Alam, S, Fagan, T and Sainsbury, S (2005) "Not Just a Technical Fix": rethinking rehabilitation for visually impaired people from minority ethnic communities.
 International Congress Series, Volume 1282, Sept, 2005